 Magic: The Gathering contains a primary and secondary market.
-New products sold by Wizards of the Coast through a distribution network fall in the primary market.
-The secondary market consists of buying and selling individual trading cards opened from sealed products.
+Products sold through a distribution network are part of the primary market.
+The secondary market consists of buying and selling individual trading cards open from sealed products.
 It also contains selling sealed products sold outside of distribution networks like out of print booster boxes.

 The secondary market of MTG is an unregulated space where buyers and sellers exchange goods.
 Market behaviors found in regulated markets, such as the Nasdaq stock market, can also exist in MTG's secondary market.
 One such economic event that can occur in both markets is known as a market bubble.

-While the dotcom bubble and Tulipmania are well documented, market bubbles in MTG’s history are not as clear.
+The market bubbles in MTG's history are not as evident as Tulipmania.
 How is a bubble identified in a market containing trading cards?
 This article explores some possible occurrences of bubbles in the secondary market.

 Another card that potentially went through a price bubble is Argivian Archaeologist.
-This card from the Antiquities set was almost $70 in January, 2018.
+This card from the Antiquities set was almost $70 in January 2018.
 It saw a price increase that hovered between $120 and $140 by the summer of 2018.
 Unfortunately, the price fell to about $60 by the end of 2019.
 Other cards with similar price movements include Gaea's Cradle, Tolarian Academy, Candelabra of Tawnos, Ali From Cairo, and Drop of Honey.
-All of these cards are featured on MTG's reserved list.
-Over the course of 2018, there was heightened interest in purchasing cards on MTG’s reserved list.
-It is possible that reserved list cards experienced a market bubble that began in 2018.
+All of these cards appear on MTG's reserved list.
+Throughout 2018, there was a heightened interest in purchasing cards on MTG's reserved list.
+Reserved list cards potentially experienced a market bubble that began in 2018.

-Market bubbles can occur over a short or lengthy period of time.
+Market bubbles can occur over a short or lengthy period.
 It is hard to predict when a bubble may happen and for how long.
 Buyouts are also hard to see coming.
-One option to avoid losing money on a potential bubble is not buying cards after they spike in price.
+One option to avoid losing money on a potential bubble is not buying cards after spiking in price.
 While some cards stabilize at a price above pre-buyout levels, this is not guaranteed.
-Nevertheless, a profit can be made by selling cards at an elevated price.
-Anyone who owns the cards prior to a price spike can potentially make money.
+Anyone who owns the cards before a price spike can potentially make money.
 However, there is likely a limited amount of time to make a profit.

 *The information in this article is of my own knowledge and opinion.
 It is meant for informational purposes only.
 I am not a registered financial professional or trying to act as one.*